Becoming A Notary Public in the State of Georgia

 The commission may be revoked at any time if a notary violates any notary public law, performs any illegal notarial act, or is found to have submitted an application or endorsement for a notarial commission containing substantial or significant misstatement or omission of fact.

-Renewal of a commission may be done in person or by mail at the end of the term of office.
+Renewal of a commission may be done in person before the end of the term of office.

 Seal of Office